celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 }
 ```

-We could also impose other similar restrictions elsewhere instead, such as voting to reject the block if the deadline height is `BombHeight` is reached.
+We could also impose other similar restrictions elsewhere instead, such as voting to reject the block if the deadline height in `BombHeight` is reached.

 ```go
 func (app *App) ProcessProposal(req abci.RequestProcessProposal) abci.ResponseProcessProposal {